Conviso-Archives/Mosca/README.md

 ##Mosca
 =====

- Static analysis tool to find bugs like a grep unix command, Version 0.03
+ Static search tool to find bugs like a grep unix command, Version 0.03

 *egg modules is a config to find to vulnerabilities

 *you can use at C, PHP, javascript, ruby etc